Skip to main content

 Services Provided

-• Bi-weekly one-hour cohort sessions led by a DELTA instructional designer to learn about design strategies and examples, and to interact with peer instructors during the first year
+• Bi-weekly one-hour cohort sessions (usually on Fridays 9-10 a.m.) led by a DELTA instructional designer to learn about design strategies/examples and how to use custom AI assistants for course design, as well as interacting with peer instructors (first year only).

-• Bi-weekly one-hour mentoring sessions with a Hybrid Learning Grant mentor to discuss course-specific design tasks, ideas, and feedback during the first year
+• Bi-weekly one-hour mentoring sessions with a course mentor to discuss course-specific design tasks, ideas, strategies, and feedback (first year only).

-• Instructional media design and development support for creating media deliverables that can benefit hybrid learning (if needed) during the first year
+• Instructional media design and development support for creating media deliverables that can benefit hybrid learning (if resources are available, first year only).

-• Structured evaluation planning, data collection, and data analysis support during the first and second year to assess the impact of redesign on learning outcomes as well as student perceptions and experience
+• Structured evaluation planning, data collection, and data analysis support during the first year (existing courses) and second year (all courses) to assess the impact of course design on learning outcomes as well as student perceptions and experience.

 Length and Delivery

-The Hybrid Learning Grants run for two years:
+The Hybrid Learning Grants run for two years, with time commitment only required for the first year.

-• The first year begins in the fall and continues through the end of summer semester (12 months).
+• The first year begins fall semester and continues through the end of summer semester (12 months).

-• You will complete the course design and development within the first year, along with course design cohort, individual mentoring, and media design support (if needed).
+• You will complete the course design and development within the first year, along with course design cohort, individual mentoring, and media design support (if resources available).

-• You will work with DELTA staff to collect data from student surveys, Moodle site, and course grades.
+• You will work with DELTA staff to collect data from student surveys and course grades.

 Grant Expectations

-• Participate in and successfully complete the “Applying the Quality Matters Rubric” workshop before the grant starts.
+• Participate and successfully complete the “Applying the Quality Matters Rubric” workshop before the grant starts.

-• Attend a one-hour cohort session and a one-hour mentoring session every two weeks from late August to May during the first year (about 40 hours meeting time).
+• Attend a one-hour cohort session and a one-hour mentoring session every two weeks from late August to May during the first year.

-• Commit two to four hours per week working on the course design tasks before and after cohort/mentoring sessions.
-Finish course development before the end of the first year (about 80-120 hours working time).
+• Commit two to three hours per week working on the course design tasks before and after cohort/mentoring sessions.
+Finish course development by the end of the first year.

-• If media design and development support is needed, attend media discussion sessions in addition to the cohort/mentoring sessions and complete assigned tasks.
+• If media design and development is needed and we have resources available, attend media discussion sessions in addition to the cohort/mentoring sessions and complete assigned tasks.
 Meeting time and workload depend on the media deliverable types and scope.

-• Teach the redesigned course at least once between Summer 2025 and Spring 2026 and at least 2 times thereafter, with a minimum of three times total.
+• Teach the (re)designed course at least once in fall 2027 and/or spring 2028 and at least two times thereafter, with a minimum of three times total.

-• Share your course design and assessment findings with your field of teaching through presentations and/or publications within NC State or beyond.
+• Share your course design and assessment findings with your field of teaching through presentations and/or publications inside or outside of NC State.

 Competitive Priorities